gofynd/fdk-client-swift/documentation/platform/CONTENT.md

 | body | ScheduleSchema | yes | Request body |

-Modify the scheduling of a specific announcement.
+Use this API to edit the duration, i.e. start date-time and end date-time of an announcement.
+Moreover, you can enable/disable an announcement using this API.

 *Returned Response:*